-Elder Law focuses on legal issues affecting elders, their spouse and/or their children, such as aging, disability, incapacity, illness, and long term care and nursing home planning.
-Issues elder law commonly involves are contracts with nursing homes, arrangements with individuals who will provide services to the elderly, and agreements where property is being sold or transferred.
-In addition, an Elder Law attorney reviews health insurance, home care, and long term care policies.
+Elder Law focuses on matters affecting elders, their spouse and/or their children, such as aging, disability, incapacity, illness, long-term care and nursing home planning.
+Legal issues commonly involving Elder Law are things such as contracts with nursing homes, arrangements with individuals who will provide services to the elderly, and agreements where property is being sold or transferred.
+Additionally, an Elder Law attorney can review health insurance, home care, and long term care policies.
 Elder law also encompasses many other areas such as estate planning, asset protection and incapacity planning.

 What is Medicaid Planning?
 Medicaid planning is the process of protecting your estate assets from the cost of long term nursing home care.
 Most people are unaware that Medicare and private Medicare supplement insurance do not cover the cost of long term care.
 For the average individual or married couple who have worked hard all their married life, nursing home costs and costs of long-term care can wipe out their entire life savings in months.